Indoor Soccer Rules

 - All teams require a minimum of 5 players, although 6 is recommended due to the blood rule

-- Please note: for any player to qualify for finals, they must play a minimum of 1 game
+- Please note: for any player to qualify for finals, they must play a minimum of 10 game and for any team to qualify for finals must attend minimum of 20 weeks in the competition.

 - Game fees must be paid before commencement of any game